ANATOMY – PART 2

 Take a look at some of these landmarks in real life.
-In the gallery below, click the right arrow to see annotations on each photo.
+In the gallery below, hover over the image and click the right arrow to see annotations on each photo.
 Before moving to the next one, see if you can identify any of the following:

 - acromium processA flat plane attached to the end of the collarbone.
 Deltoid muscles originate there.

 - collarbonesFind the pit of the neck and trace outwards.
 The arms of the Hugging Man.

 - sternumFlat vertical plane down the center of the chest.
 The body of the Hugging Man.